 First, five short but basic tips to keep in mind when choosing board games for seniors in order to help veterans have a successful gaming experience.

 The game pieces and the game board should be clearly recognizable.
-So-called XXL board gameswho mostly work with significantly enlarged game material that even people with impaired vision can see without any effort.
-In board game classics like “Mensch ärgere Dich nicht”, for example, the characters are greatly enlarged and therefore not only easy to recognize, but also easy to touch.
-This makes it much easier for seniors to start playing.
+So-called XXL board games, who usually work with significantly enlarged game material that even people with impaired vision can see without any effort.
+In board game classics such as "Mensch ärgere Dich nicht", for example, the game figures are greatly enlarged and are therefore not only easily recognizable, but also easy to touch.
+This makes it much easier for seniors to get started with the game.

 Game boards with real thunderstorms look great, but are more for young board players.
 Seniors can certainly enjoy modern games, but the barriers to entry are usually many times higher.
 This is due to the text-intensive game boards, which are also graphically sophisticated and overwhelm many senior players from the start.
 It is well known that people get used to everything, so the first game of Legends of Andor with Grandpa is only a matter of time.